bassel999/AdguardSDNSFilters/README.md

-# AdguardSDNSFilter
+# AdGuard DNS filter
-Custom DNS Filters for Adguard
+Custom DNS Filters/Blocklists to block the communication to social networking sites and privacy harming services for Adguard.